Enjoy sex like you used to

 Learn more about psychological ED in our blog.

-Most of the time, ED can be treated — and quite a few treatment options are available.
+Most of the time, ED can be treated, and several treatment options are available.
 No, we’re not talking about the herbal “supplements” sold in gas stations and sex shops.

 Phosphodiesterase type 5 inhibitors — or PDE5 inhibitors — are a first-line treatment for ED.
 They work by increasing blood flow to your penis, helping you stay harder for longer.